 - 1 tsp Almond Extract

-- Mix all the ingredients well until smooth.
+- Mix all the icing ingredients together until nice and smooth.

 Real simple directions: After measuring all the ingredients in a bowl beat with an electric mixer until all is incorporated and smooth.
 Easy, eh?!